labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step15.md

 >>>
 ```

-If you did it right, you’ll find that your program still works even
-though the data file has a completely different column format than
+If you did it right, you'll find that your program still works even though the data file has a completely different column format than before.
+That's cool!
-before.
-That’s cool!

 The change made here is subtle, but significant.
-Instead of
-`portfolio_cost()` being hardcoded to read a single fixed file format,
-the new version reads any CSV file and picks the values of interest
-out of it.
+Instead of `portfolio_cost()` being hardcoded to read a single fixed file format, the new version reads any CSV file and picks the values of interest out of it.
 As long as the file has the required columns, the code will work.

-Modify the `report.py` program you wrote in Section 2.3 so that it uses
-the same technique to pick out column headers.
+Modify the `report.py` program you wrote in Section 2.3 so that it uses the same technique to pick out column headers.

-Try running the `report.py` program on the `Data/portfoliodate.csv`
-file and see that it produces the same answer as before.
+Try running the `report.py` program on the `Data/portfoliodate.csv` file and see that it produces the same answer as before.